etharali12345/Weather-App/README.md

 # Weather-App
-A simple Java Weather App that fetches real-time weather data for a city using an online API, displaying temperature, humidity, wind speed, and conditions.
+Java Weather Application with a GUI that fetches real-time weather data for a city using an online API.
+The application displays temperature, humidity, wind speed, and weather conditions in a user-friendly interface.

 ## 👆 How to Use
 ### Launch the Application: